code-312/ceic-jekyll/pages/terms-of-use.md

     and used by Cannabis Equity.
 By accessing or using the Website, you are also signifying your acknowledgement and agreement to Cannabis Equity’s Privacy Policy.</p>"
   site_page: []
+- template: text-area
+  style: Plain
+  text_area: <h2>2.
+INTELLECTUAL PROPERTY</h2><p><strong>Trademarks.</strong></p><p>The
+    trademarks, trade names, trade dress, logos, and service marks (collectively, the "Trademarks") displayed on this Website are the registered and/or unregistered Trademarks of Cannabis Equity, or such other third party that may own the displayed Trademarks.
+Nothing contained on this Website or in the Terms serves to grant to you, by implication or otherwise, any license or right to use any Trademarks displayed on this Website without the written permission of Cannabis Equity or such other third party that may own the displayed Trademarks.</p><p><strong>Site Contents and Copyright.</strong></p><p>The text, Trademarks, logos, images, graphics, photos, video files, application functionality, or any other digital media, and their arrangement on this Website (“Content”) are all subject to patent, copyright, trademark and other intellectual property protection.
+Content may not be copied for commercial use or redistribution, nor may Content be modified, processed, or reposted to other websites.
+Access to and use of this Website are solely for your purchase of Cannabis Equity products for personal use, information, education and communication with Cannabis Equity.
+You may download, copy or print the Content of this Website for your personal non-commercial use only.
+No right, title or interest in any of the Content of this Website is transferred to you as a result of any downloading, copying, printing or use of this Website.
+All rights not expressly granted to you by these Terms are reserved.</p>
+  site_page: []

 ---